GLOBAL MARKETS-Cyprus, European data rattle shares and euro

 NEW YORK, March 21 Global equity markets, crude oil and the euro fell on Thursday on fears of a potential banking collapse in Cyprus and signs the economic downturn in Europe is deepening.

-Several upbeat U.S. economic reports on housing, future economic activity and business conditions in the mid-Atlantic region and improving Chinese factory output failed to lift investor sentiment.
+Several upbeat U.S. economic reports on housing, future economic activity and business conditions in the mid-Atlantic region failed to lift investor sentiment.

 Prices of U.S. Treasuries and German Bund futures rose as investors tried to gauge whether Cyprus would reach a deal to enable it to avoid default and a possible financial meltdown.